 The biggest security concern with 1Password is actually on the user side—that is, you.
 By trusting 1Password, you are committing all your private data to a single point of failure—your master password.
 If a cybercriminal gets that password, (s)he has access to everything.
 So guard your master password carefully!

-1Password does not offer a free version like LastPass, but free LastPass is very limited—you can only share each item with one other LastPass user and don’t have access to vaults.
-This is probably fine for an individual or solopreneur, but for a company or a family that needs to share permissions, 1Password is the only way to go and definitely worth the money.
+1Password is definitely worth it.
+Considering how safe is 1Password, even if it does not offer a free version like LastPass, for example, it provides all the must-have features you’ll ever need.
+And for a company or a family that needs to share permissions, 1Password is the only way to go and definitely worth the money.
 Once you get the hang of it, you will wonder how you ever lived without it.

 Yes, once you set up your 1Password account, you can download the correct app for the device in question—mobile app, desktop app, browser extension, etc.—and access all the data saved in your 1Password account from your mobile device.